roadsidemultimedia/Docs/advanced/translating-dms.md

 PageLines DMS includes a `language` folder containing the `pagelines.pot`, which can be used to manually create your custom translations.
 If you add your custom translations to this language folder, they can be lost when updating.

-However, by using either the **Base Theme** or **PageLines Cusotmize Plugin** and creating a `language` folder, your custom translations will be safe from updates.
+However, by using either the **Base Theme** or **PageLines Customize Plugin** and creating a `language` folder, your custom translations will be safe from updates.
 Create the `language` folder in the following location.

 ### PageLines Customize Plugin ###